p0nce/shader-capture/README.md

-# shader-capture
+## What is `shader-capture`?

-A simple tool to turn a shader into a raw video.
+`shader-capture` is a tool to turn a GLSL fragment shader into a raw video.
-Designed to work out-of-the-box with shader made with [http://glslsandbox.com/](http://glslsandbox.com/) The output video is Y4M using the Rec 709 color space with no chroma-subsampling (4:4:4).
+It is designed to work out-of-the-box with shaders made with [http://glslsandbox.com/](http://glslsandbox.com/) The output video is Y4M using the Rec.
+709 color space with no chroma-subsampling (4:4:4).

-# How to build?
+## How to build?

-- clone this repositery
+- git clone this repositery
 - install a D compiler and DUB the D build tool.
+- chdir in the cloned directory
 - type `dub` to build

-# Usage
+- for better performance, type `dub -b release-nobounds` instead

+## How to use it?

 ```bash